How to Implement ISO 27001 Annex A 5.10 Acceptable Use of Information and Other Associated Assets

-Implementing ISO 27001 Annex A 5.10 is the establishment of clear behavioural boundaries for information security, ensuring employees understand their responsibilities when using organizational assets.
-It requires a legally binding Acceptable Use Policy (AUP) enforced by technical controls—such as screen locks, USB blocking, and web filtering—to prevent data exfiltration and unauthorized system access.
+Implementing ISO 27001 Annex A 5.10 is the establishment of clear behavioural boundaries for information security, ensuring employees understand their responsibilities when using organisational assets.
+It requires a legally binding Acceptable Use Policy (AUP) enforced by technical controls, such as screen locks, USB blocking, and web filtering, to prevent data exfiltration and unauthorised system access.

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 5.10.
 Compliance with this control requires strictly defined boundaries of behaviour enforced by technical controls and binding HR contracts, not just a passive “I Agree” button in a compliance portal.